 She sorted the items, selecting the most promising pieces and refilling the bags with her discards.
 Selected items were then washed and sorted into categories by size, color and material.
 Constance then began making work.
 Her pieces in Joshua Tree differed from those in her home studio.
 They were much larger in scale and composed of differing elements.
 Box springs, pop cups, a thoroughly recycled fridge, traffic cones, shoes and other jetsam were all incorporated.

 Constance installed one large sculpture, titled Always One Shoe, Never Two in an empty advertising frame along Hwy 62 - a hint at the work to come.
-She also participated in the Artist's Tea held weekly in Joshua Tree National Park.
+She also participated in November's Artist's Tea, an event held weekly in Joshua Tree National Park.
 Constance brought Always One Shoe with to the talk and led the group through a weaving exercise.
-She concluded her residency with a very well attended and received open house featuring the diverse array of work she had created.
+She concluded her residency with a very well attended and received open house on November 17 featuring the diverse array of work she had created.

 Many thanks to Constance for venturing cross country to help clean the desert and make compelling work from her finds.